 2 Explore Local Areas

-Most street art tends to be where local people live, not in the super touristy areas, so for that reason it’s also the perfect way to see a more authentic side of town.
+Most street art tends to be where local people live, not in the super touristy areas, so for that reason, street art tours are also the perfect way to see a more authentic side of town.

 3 Learn about an increasingly popular and relevant art form